WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Introduction.md

 - 64-bit architecture
 - Windows 7 or newer
 - MacOS 10.12 or newer
-- For Linux it depend on the specific OS
+- For Linux it depends on the specific OS

 :::